We cannot change the world but together we can make a difference

 • Provided clinical education and coaching for midwives and nurses

-• Donated medical equipment and medical drugs to a referral hospital
+• Donated medical equipment and medical drugs to Prey Kabas Referral Hospital

 • Supported Operating theatre education for nurses

-• Provision of lap top for student to attend University
+• Provision of lap top for scholarship student to attend University

 • Supplied bikes to poor children so they can attend school